vseryakov/backendjs/README.md

 ## Accounts
 The accounts API manages accounts and authentication, it provides basic user account features with common fields like email, name, address.

-This is implemented by the `accounts` module from the core.
-To enable accounts functionality specify `-allow-modules=bk_accounts`.

 - `/account/get`

   Returns information about current account or other accounts, all account columns are returned for the current account and only public columns